 When it comes to designing SEO for e-commerce platforms, we work globally.
-We refuse to focus on just a couple select categories or products.
-We put a great emphasis on offering advice – together with the client, we try to choose solutions that will help develop their business the most.
+We refuse to focus on just a couple of select categories or products.
+We put great emphasis on offering advice – together with the client, we try to choose solutions that will help develop their business the most.

 There is a problem many online shop owners using SEO services encounter – selectiveness.
 All optimisation is targeted only at a handful of products, often completely omitting other elements of the offer.
 Currently, SEO is too demanding to allow for limiting yourself to only that type of operation.

 Additionally, selective shop positioning may also influence its reputation and lower sales.
 Neadoo’s offer was designed specifically as a remedy to that.

 Establishing marketing aims and the scope of promotion (KPI)

 The key element that we emphasise when defining our promotion goals is getting to know the client’s business processes.

 This provides us with the detailed information we need: which products the client cares about selling the most, as well as planning the actions with the seasonal activity of their brand in mind.
 This is also the stage during which all decisions regarding the positioning process and support through other campaigns, e.g. Adwords and social media are made.

 The first analysis is very detailed, encompassing a number of strictly technical elements (on-page), such as meta tags, content, images, engine functionality in the context of friendly addresses, product filtering/sorting, etc.

 We also analyse off-page elements, including social media presence, Google My Business listing optimisation, as well as the profile of the links leading to the domain.